 If you finally decide to go down this path, then here are five legal issues that you must be aware of before putting up that ‘For Sale’ sign.

 1. Will you sell shares or assets?

 If the business is a corporation, you have two options.
 You can either sell your shares or your assets.

-Selling shares may result in more tax advantages.
+Selling shares may result in more tax advantages when you efile for free.
 It will also remove any liabilities on the business itself.
 Selling your business shares is also less complicated than selling company assets.
 On the other hand, selling company assets grants you the ability to keep the control of the business intact; and at the same time, also lets you retain certain resources that you do not want to sell.

 A business owner must choose wisely on what to sell.
 It is better to consult an accountant or a lawyer to help you decide.
 Always remember that only incorporated businesses have the options to choose what to sell; otherwise an enterprise can only sell assets.

 2. Ensure that all documents are in order

 If you are planning to sell your business, then you must ensure that all ‘papers’ are in order.
 Having all the paperwork ready makes your business more appealing to potential buyers.
 So before selling, ensure that all of your legal agreements with suppliers, customers, employees and others are all in writing and executed properly.

 You can expect most, if not all, buyers to go through your financial records.
 Make sure that these records are formal (e.g., accountant-reviewed and/or certified).
 The more certified records you have, the more confidence a potential buyer has in your business; and therefore, a better chance of a sale.